Around Me In Lincolnshire – Gainsborough, Through The Eyes Of LincsConnect

 Grimsby Food Kitchen – The GFK provide so much more than just Sunday lunch.
 The smiles and kind eyes say so much more… Click on the picture for a link to the Facebook page

 Sometimes, when you’re faced with the worry of having to move premises the answer is right on your doorstep.
 A very generous donation by Pete and Tricia saw the GFK move into new premises rent free for as long as they need it.
-Along with a donation of £4000 from the Lincolnshire Community Foundation @LincolnshireCF as well as generous donations from the Rotary International, Humberston Lions and many others including the general public of course plus outstanding support from the local press who regularly contribute on their twitter feed @GrimsbyLive and through their website GrimsbyTelegraph.co.uk help to make it all work.
+A donation of £4000 from the Lincolnshire Community Foundation @LincolnshireCF and generous donations from the Rotary International, Humberston Lions and many others help the GFK to continue.
+Donations from the general public plus outstanding support from the local press who regularly contribute on their twitter feed @GrimsbyLive and through their website GrimsbyTelegraph.co.uk help to make it all work.

 GFK Ready for service on Sunday and Wednesday lunch times

 Cath and Ken are always on hand to ‘dish out’ the smiles, hugs and support to those who need it and guide people to other agencies for additional support when required.
 I can imagine that the room is normally full of chatter and laughter but, with the Covid-19 outbreak they have had to adapt to a take-away service and social distancing.
-That must be difficult on many levels I’m sure.
+That will be difficult on many levels I’m sure.

 Having chatted with Cath I can tell you now that she just isn’t the sort of person who will ask for glory, praise, recognition…… or cash!
-So, on her behalf, I’ll ask for her.
+As a result, I’m asking on her behalf.
 If you can spare ‘any’ cash please get in touch via Facebook Grimsby Food Kitchen or Twitter @CathHomewood to make your arrangements.

 I would also like to say a special thanks to @GrimsbyLive for the use of their pictures for this blog.